eman140/Woorkbook/README.md

 ## 🖼️ Weekly Visual Highlights

 This section provides a quick visual overview of some of the key visualizations and dashboards I created each week during the bootcamp.
-Click on the images to explore the corresponding weekly folder for more details and the underlying code/files.
+Explore the corresponding weekly file for more details and the underlying code.

 *  Week 1: Excel